 U.S. commercial fishermen harvest several species of mackerel.
 Spanish mackerel makes up a smaller portion of total mackerel landings, but this flavorful fish is one of the most commonly caught species off the southeast coast and supports important commercial and recreational fisheries.

 Before the 1980s, Spanish mackerel fisheries were unregulated.
 Airplanes would be used to seek out schools of mackerel and alert large gillnet vessels to their location, greatly increasing harvests of this fish.
 Spanish mackerel is not productive enough to support these large commercial harvests, especially because the species is also a favorite of recreational fishermen.
 Scientists determined that fishing rates were too high and were depleting the resource; state and federal managers promptly developed regulations to curb fishing for Spanish mackerel and help the resource recover.
-Several management measures – including limits on how much mackerel commercial and recreational fishermen can harvest, what types of gear they can use, and how many fishermen can participate in the fishery – have successfully rebuilt Spanish mackerel stocks after years of overfishing.
+Several management measures – including limits on how much mackerel commercial and recreational fishermen can harvest, what types of gear they can use – have successfully rebuilt Spanish mackerel stocks after years of overfishing.
 Today, Spanish mackerel populations have fully recovered and are harvested sustainably.

 LOCATION & HABITAT